 Progressive Overload for Bodyweight Arms

-The challenge of arm training without equipment is not the absence of exercises β it is the absence of a simple way to increase resistance.
+The challenge of arm training without equipment is not the absence of exercises.
+It is the absence of a simple way to increase resistance.
 In a gym, you add weight.
 At home, you manipulate leverage, tempo, and unilateral loading.

 Leverage changes are the most powerful progression tool.
 Standard push-ups use both arms.
 Archer push-ups concentrate approximately 70-80% of body weight on one arm.
 One-arm push-ups load a single arm with nearly the entire body weight.
 Similarly, bilateral dips progress to single-leg dips (one leg extended) and eventually to weighted dips using a backpack.
-Each leverage change represents a substantial resistance increase.
+Each leverage change is a substantial resistance increase.

 Tempo manipulation doubles or triples the muscular demand without changing the exercise.
 A 4-second eccentric on chair dips transforms an easy exercise into a demanding one.
-A 2-second pause at the bottom of each diamond push-up eliminates the stretch reflex, forcing pure muscular contraction on every rep. Schoenfeld et al. (2017, PMID 27433992) found that training volume β the total work performed β is a primary hypertrophic driver, and slower tempos increase the effective volume per repetition.
+A 2-second pause at the bottom of each diamond push-up eliminates the stretch reflex, forcing pure muscular contraction on every rep. Schoenfeld et al. (2017, PMID 27433992) found that training volume, the total work performed, is a primary hypertrophic driver, and slower tempos increase the effective volume per repetition.

 Unilateral training addresses the strength imbalances that bilateral exercises can mask.
 Performing dips with one arm doing more work, or shoulder taps that challenge one arm at a time, ensures both arms develop symmetrically.
-Bilateral exercises allow the stronger arm to compensate for the weaker one β a pattern that widens the imbalance over time.
+Bilateral exercises allow the stronger arm to compensate for the weaker one, a pattern that widens the imbalance over time.

 Think of progression like a staircase with three dimensions: leverage (the step height), tempo (the step depth), and volume (the number of steps).
-Ascending all three simultaneously β harder variation, slower tempo, more sets β builds the strongest arms fastest.
+Ascending all three simultaneously, harder variation, slower tempo, more sets, builds the strongest arms fastest.

 Sample Arm Workout Programs